sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Immediately after, the autominer begins making a single attack per round on your turn against whatever is in the square, using an attack bonus of 4 + your proficiency bonus.
 Any creature passing through the square is also attacked once as if it had provoked an opportunity attack (there is no limit to the number of times this can happen).
 Attacks against creatures, including opportunity attacks, are made with disadvantage.

-Once the autominerís target is set, it swings continuously until its hour runtime is expended or the kill switch is activated.
+Once the autominer√≠s target is set, it swings continuously until its hour runtime is expended or the kill switch is activated.
 This

-happens automatically if you use any movement, on account of the autominerís safety feature.
+happens automatically if you use any movement, on account of the autominer√≠s safety feature.
 You can also trigger it manually as a reaction, which can prevent the opportunity attack above.
 Retargeting requires another action.
 While the arm is swinging, you effectively only have the use of one hand.
 (175 gp, 60 lbs.)

 **Folding Glider.** This set of folding wings is worn as a backpack.
 You can extend or retract the wings as an action.
 While the wings are extended, you can move 30 feet horizontally for every 15 feet you descend vertically and cannot gain altitude.
 They are typically used to glide safely down from cliffs, airships, or high structures, and occasionally for reconnaissance.
 (40 gp, 30 lbs.)